Powering a mono electret mic and converting to a Pro XLR connection

 Here’s the basic electret mic hookup:

-The second issue: lots of different but similar jacks
+The second issue: lots of similar looking jacks/plugs, all differently wired

 (Note there was another TRRS variant, but it’s mostly obsolete now; see below for details.)

 Let’s begin decoding this mess.
-(2 and 5 can be ignored here.)
+Illustration 5 stereo mic can be ignored here.)

 Diagram #3 is the simplest, the two wire mic on a TS plug.
 It needs the bias voltage thru a current limit resistor on the tip, and then a blocking capacitor for the audio out from the tip.

-(Note that old mono portable radios and tape recorders used this jack for both mics and earpieces, thereby establishing an enduring legacy of confusion about 3.5 mm jacks in general.)
+(Note that old 60s/70s era mono portable radios and tape recorders used this type of connection for both dynamic mic inputs and earphone outputs, thereby establishing an enduring legacy of confusion about 3.5 mm connections that persists to this day.)

-Diagram #4 is a TRS mic input; the ring is used as a separate separate power connection here.
-This is what most of PC’s use as a standalone mic input, and also it’s a standard wireless bodypack mic connection, eg Sennheiser.
+Diagram #4 is the standard TRS mic input; the ring is used as a separate separate power line here.
+This is what most PC’s use for standalone mic input, and also it’s a standard wireless bodypack mic connection, eg Sennheiser.

 Diagram #2 is a TRS connection for stereo headphones.
-This is not applicable for a mic application, but observe the complicated compatibility requirement for single jack headset (TRRS) connection #1.
+This is not applicable for a mic application, but observe the complicated compatibility requirement for the single jack headset (TRRS) connection #1.

 Diagram #1 is the now-standard single jack headset TRRS connection.

 It supports both headphones and stereo headsets (ie headphones with mics).
 To do so, the sleeve is changed from the standard of ground to the mic signal; ring 2 now becomes the common ground.
-The support circuits’ current limit resistor means when a standard headphone TRS plug is plugged in, it can safely ground out the headset power and mic signal.
+The support circuits’ current limit resistor means when a standard headphone TRS plug is plugged in, it can safely ground out the headset power/mic signal.

-In our case, we want to support the mic, so we now we need a 4 pin jack and then we support it like the two wire mic version, except the signal and power is on the sleeve and ring 1 is now the ground.
-Note that you’ll need a TRRS jack that has the sleeve insulated from the mounting hardware, otherwise your mic signal will be shorted to ground.
+In our case, we want to support the mic portion of the TRRS headset directly, so we now we need a 4 pin jack.
+We then wire it like the two wire mic version, except the signal and power is on the sleeve and ring 1 is now the ground.
+Note that you’ll need a TRRS jack that has the sleeve insulated from the mounting hardware, otherwise your mic signal can get shorted to ground.